Future UK ELT

 Flying

 The most conflicted area of discussion was around flying.
-There was the general feeling that UK ELT will still involve students visiting the UK to learn and a some questions around whether flying should be a focus for a greener ELT.
+There was the general feeling that UK ELT will still involve students visiting the UK to learn and some questions around whether flying should be a focus for a greener ELT.

 Further discussion about barriers